RESEARCH and COLLABORATION on sustainability challenges

 Energy Transition Gotland - sustainable energy systems

 Sweden has through the Energy Agreement committed to having 100 percent renewable energy production in the year 2040.
 This collaborative project with a special focus on education and research aims at making Gotland’s energy system fossil free .

-Uppsala University Multidisciplinary Graduate School in Sustainable Development
+Uppsala University Graduate School in Sustainability Studies (GRASS)

 8 departments in collaboration • 5 unique research projects • 12 doctoral studies